How Can Hiring Managers Use the OCEAN Personality Test in Recruitment?

 OCEAN personality tests have many advantages.
 These tests can assist hiring managers in understanding their employees better.
 They can map out an employee’s job potential before their first day.
 Later, they can utilize the information to understand employees’ strengths and weaknesses better.

 In addition, hiring managers can devise strategies to get the most output out of each employee by assigning roles and responsibilities they are best suited for.
+Last but not least, these tests can help managers bring in diversity in hiring.

 So, how can you use personality tests to hire?